Last updated

 Image: Apple

-iOS 18 is offering one of the largest upgrades ever to your iPhone's Home Screen.
-You'll now be able to place apps and widgets anywhere on your screen.
+iOS 18 offers one of the largest upgrades ever to your iPhone's Home Screen.
+You can now place apps and widgets anywhere on your screen.
 There are also ways to change the color and tint of apps to match your iPhone's wallpaper.
-Apple is also introducing new privacy features that allow you to lock even more apps with Face ID.
+Apple also introduced new privacy features that allow you to lock even more apps with Face ID..

 iMessage updates

-iMessage is getting a massive update with iOS 18.
-Within your chat bubbles, there are new text formatting options, including bold, italics, underline, and strikethrough, plus new text effects animations for individual words.
-Apple is also introducing scheduled iMessages.
+iMessage received a massive update with iOS 18.
+Within your chat bubbles, there are new text formatting options including bold, italics, underline, and strikethrough, plus new text effects animations for individual words.
+Apple also introduced scheduled iMessages.
 This allows you to set a message to send at a specific time in the future.
-It's unclear if these messages will indicate that they were scheduled or if you can continue messaging someone when a scheduled message is set to send.

-There are also some new features for iMessage's technology to send your messages.
+There are also some new features for the technology that iMessage uses to send your messages.
 Apple is introducing Messages via satellite and support for RCS (Rich Communication Services) with Android devices.

 Photos app redesign